Google Fiber Community Connections Terms of Service

 Google Fiber Installation

-If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
-If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary authorization(s) for Google Fiber to install the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.
+If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary to authorize the performance of installation, maintenance, and repair services.
+If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary permission(s) to authorize the installation, maintenance, or repair of the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.

 Acceptance of these Terms does not guarantee that Google Fiber will install or provide any Services.
 We may need a separate agreement with you or your landlord in order to install the Services.

-You are responsible for and agree to pay any taxes owed on the construction fee (if any).
+The Services may be subject to additional fees (see Fee Schedule).
+You are responsible for and agree to pay any taxes owed on the Services (if any).
 If Google Fiber is obligated to collect or pay taxes, the taxes will be invoiced to you, unless you provide Google Fiber with a timely and valid tax exemption certificate authorized by the appropriate taxing authority.
 If you are required by law to withhold any taxes from your payments to Google Fiber, you must provide Google Fiber with an official tax receipt or other appropriate documentation to support such withholding.

 Google Fiber Equipment